Eathox/mod1/README.md

 # mod1
-A simple a water flow simulator
+A simple a water flow simulator made for a practice interview at codam